gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Open questions

-- What to use to make the HTTP requests?
-Is there any good reason not to just use java.net.URL?
 - What to use to unmarshall JSON responses?
 Jackson?
 Should the API couple to a marshaller at this level?

 ## Story: User uses plugin “from” `plugins.gradle.org` of static version, with no plugin dependencies, with no exported classes